Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS student guide - Lift and shift.md

 the application available from outside the corporate network, but due to security concerns this has not yet been implemented.

-The database backend runs on SQL Server 2005 in a failover cluster configuration.
+The database back end runs on SQL Server 2005 in a failover cluster configuration.
 The database design uses several T-SQL jobs scheduled using SQL Agent.
 The database size for this workload is relatively small at just under 200 GB.
 It runs on similar hardware to the web servers, except with 16GB memory and SSD disks.